How to File IFTA Taxes

 You can file your IFTA quarterly reports online through a variety of electronic services such as Webfile, ExpressTruckTax or EDI software.
 But you can also file paper IFTA reports.

 The TCS Fuel Card helps make filing your quarterly IFTA reports easy by automatically providing your fuel transaction history.
-Don’t forget that the TCS Fuel Card can save you an average of 33 cents* per gallon at more than 1,000 in-network locations and you pay $0 transaction fees on fuel purchases.
+Don’t forget that the TCS Fuel Card can HUGE discounts at more than 1,000 in-network locations and you pay $0 transaction fees on fuel purchases.
 Are you ready to save on fuel?
 Get the TCS Fuel Card today.